Admission is open to all qualified persons regardless of handicap, religion, race, creed, age, gender, sexual orientation, or national origin.

 - submit official transcripts from all institutions from which a degree was earned

-- creative nonfiction writing samples may be comprised of several shorter pieces or one longer piece totaling 20-25 double-spaced pages
+- fiction and creative nonfiction writing samples may be comprised of several shorter pieces or one longer piece totaling 20-25 double-spaced pages

 - writing samples may be uploaded within the online application or sent electronically to email@example.com